 Reviews of other tours by Daniel

-Хотим всей семьей сказать Данилу СПАСИБО! Не каждому экскурсоводу под силу очаровать и заинтересовать компанию из трех детей, тринадцати, восьми и трех лет во главе с их мамашей!Тем не менее, у нас получилась прекрасная неспешная прогулка, наполненная очень интересными историями о городе и его жителях, общими размышлениями и наблюдениями и, конечно, всякими сладостями. Мы обязательно вернемся! )over 2 years ago
+Хотим всей семьей сказать Данилу СПАСИБО! Не каждому экскурсоводу под силу очаровать и заинтересовать компанию из трех детей, тринадцати, восьми и трех лет во главе с их мамашей!Тем не менее, у нас получилась прекрасная неспешная прогулка, наполненная очень интересными историями о городе и его жителях, общими размышлениями и наблюдениями и, конечно, всякими сладостями. Мы обязательно вернемся! )almost 3 years ago

-Были на этой экскурсии 23.06.14 вдвоём с сыном (12 лет). Всё очень понравилось. Впоследствии из-за посещения пышечной ребенок назвал Данила "самым вкусным экскурсоводом")))Экскурсия действительно получилась необычная , интересная добрая и какая-то душевная. Большое спасибо.over 2 years ago
+Были на этой экскурсии 23.06.14 вдвоём с сыном (12 лет). Всё очень понравилось. Впоследствии из-за посещения пышечной ребенок назвал Данила "самым вкусным экскурсоводом")))Экскурсия действительно получилась необычная , интересная добрая и какая-то душевная. Большое спасибо.almost 3 years ago